phelixjuma/kryptonframework/README.md

 =====

 1. The models are written in the Models directory
+2. The repositories are written in the repository directory
-2. The Controllers are written in the Controllers directory
+3. The Controllers are written in the Controllers directory
+4. The tests are in the tests directory
+5. Automated asynchronous tasks in the tasks directory (if any)
+6. routes.php defines the routes
-3. Add private public key pair for JWT in the Keys directory
+7. Route middlewares are in the middlreware directory
+8. Page views (html) are put in the views directory
+9. Page layouts are defined in the layouts directory
+10. Static files like js/css/images/fonts are all in the static directory

 Sample Model: Users.php
 =========================